rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 ## Learning objectives

-1. Describe a domain model as the relationships between the nouns and verbs in a program.
+1. Describe a domain model as the nouns and verbs in a program, and the relationships between them.
-2. Explain how you incorporate domain model diagramming into your development process.
+2. Explain how you use domain model diagramming in your development process.
 3. Use domain model diagramming to help you develop better code.

 ## User stories